rcalixte/wayland-book/src/registry.md

 upon somehow.

-With questions of hens and eggs no doubt coming to mind by now, I'll reveal the secret trick: object ID 1 is already implicitly assigned when you make the connection, and to the `wl_display` interface.
+With questions of hens and eggs no doubt coming to mind by now, I'll reveal the secret trick: object ID 1 is already implicitly assigned to the `wl_display` interface when you make the connection.
 As you'll recall the interface, take note of the `wl_display::get_registry` request:

 ```xml
 <interface name="wl_display" version="1">